Healthy Homes Assessment Wallaceville

 What We Do

-As building inspectors we handle all components associated with professional home examinations.
-We are there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors we take on all components associated with specialist home examinations.
+We are there to make sure you make the best choice when it comes to purchasing your next property.

-We offer a wide range of services to ensure that you are completely updated on the condition of any property that you might be thinking of buying or selling along with other solutions.
+We are specialised in a range of services to make sure that you are fully informed about the condition of any property you might be contemplating buying or selling in addition to other services.

-We do not just work with you , but we also work with some large clients including the local authorities, banks, and insurance firms.
-Evidently , they like our reassurance provided, due to the details provided in our building inspection reports.
+We do not just cooperate with you, we also collaborate with a number of large clients including local councils, banks and insurance firms.
+They clearly enjoy the peace of mind provided, by the data contained in our building inspection reports.

-Our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in the Report, you are able to actually see any issues found.
-Through our detailed reporting it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.
+With our systemised approach to your property inspection and the latest in technology for software which includes digital photos in the report, you are able to actually see any issues that may be discovered.
+Because of our comprehensive report, it’s no wonder that we have so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports